Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Introduction

 Nonetheless, it is not realistic to assume that a reliable and accurate similarity function is always given.
 This issue was even raised in the work of \citet{Dwork2012}, where it was acknowledged that the computation of $\sigma$ is not trivial, and thus should be deferred to third parties.
 The starting point of our work here is the observation that there exist scenarios where computing similarity can be assumed as easy (in other words given), while in other cases this task would be significantly more challenging.
 Specifically, we are interested in scenarios where there are multiple distributions that produce elements of $\mathcal{I}$.
 We loosely call each such distribution a ``demographic'' group, interpreting it as the stochastic way in which members of this group are produced. \emph{In this setting, computing the similarity value of two elements that are produced according to the same distribution, seems intuitively much easier compared to computing similarity values for elements belonging to different groups}.
 We next present a few motivating examples that clarify this statement.

-\textbf{Individual Fairness: } Consider a college admissions committee that needs access to an accurate similarity function for students, so that it provides a similar likelihood of acceptance to similar applicants.
+\textbf{Individual Fairness:} Consider a college admissions committee that needs access to an accurate similarity function for students, so that it provides a similar likelihood of acceptance to similar applicants.
 Let us focus on the following two demographic groups.
 The first being students from affluent families living in privileged communities and having access to the best quality schools and private tutoring.
 The other group would consist of students from low-income families, coming from a far less privileged background.
-Given this setting, directly comparing two students based on their features (e.g., SAT scores, strength of school curriculum, number of recommendation letters, etc), can be a fair way to elicit their similarity only if the students belong to the same group.
-It is clear that this trivial approach might hurt less privileged students when they are compared to students of the first group.
+Given this setting, the question at hand is \textbf{``Should two students with comparable feature vectors (e.g., SAT scores, strength of school curriculum, number of recommendation letters) be really viewed as similar, when they belong to different groups?''} At first, it appears that directly comparing two students based on their features can be an accurate way to elicit their similarity only if the students belong to the same demographic (belonging to the same group serves as a normalization factor).
+However, this trivial approach might hurt less privileged students when they are compared to students of the first group.
 This is because such a simplistic way of measuring similarity does not reflect potential that is undeveloped due to unequal access to resources.
 Hence, accurate across-groups comparisons that take into account such delicate issues, appear considerably more intricate.

-\textbf{Clustering: } Suppose that a marketing company has a collection of user data that wants to cluster, with its end goal being a downstream market segmentation analysis.
+\textbf{Clustering:} Suppose that a marketing company has a collection of user data that wants to cluster, with its end goal being a downstream market segmentation analysis.
 However, as it is usually the case, the data might come from different sources, e.g., data from private vendors and data from government bureaus.
 In this scenario, each data source might have its own way of representing user information, e.g., each source might use a unique subset of features.
 Therefore, eliciting the distance metric required for the clustering task should be straightforward for data coming from the same source, while across-sources distances would certainly require extra care, e.g., how can one extract the distance of two vectors containing different sets of features?